Home Expeditions What to Expect on an Expedition Cruise

 Individual attention and responsiveness

-The small passenger count on expedition ships — typically 100 or fewer — and the multiple daily interactions between guides and passengers create a relationship that is impossible on a large ship.
-By mid-voyage, a good guide knows which passengers are most interested in birds, which in seals, which in glaciology, and tailors their commentary accordingly.
-The naturalness of this personalisation is one of the qualities that most surprises first-time expedition passengers who have previously only experienced large-ship guiding.
+The small passenger count on expedition ships — typically 100 or fewer — and the multiple daily interactions between guides and passengers create a relationship impossible on a large ship.
+By mid-voyage, a good guide knows which passengers are most interested in birds, which in seals, which in glaciology, and tailors commentary accordingly.
+This personalisation is one of the qualities that most surprises first-time expedition passengers.

 Every Antarctic passenger returns with extraordinary photographs.
 None of them capture the scale, the sound, the smell, or the full sensory reality of what they are photographing.
-Understanding what the encounters are actually like — what is different from expectation — is more useful preparation than any number of photographs.
+Understanding what the encounters are actually like is more useful preparation than any number of images.

 The Reality